Decentralised-Monsters/demons-scilla/claim/README.md

  * **SetLvlUp** - Change the LvlUp contract.
  * - address (ByStr20) - LvlUp contract address.
  * **UpdateDMZ** - A admin transition to update the dmz contract address.
  * - new_dmz (ByStr20) - The new dmz contract address.
+ * **UpdateWallet** - A owner transition to update the wallet address.
+ * - new_wallet (ByStr20) - The new wallet address.
  * **RequestOwnershipTransfer** - Owner only transition to change owner.
 Current owner can abort process by call the transition with their own address.
  * - new_owner (ByStr20) - new owner address
  * **ConfirmOwnershipTransfer** - New contract owner can accept the ownership transfer request.

 ## Users Transitions
 ```Ocaml